Small Business Grants for Women: 12 Incredible Opportunities

 • Watch out for scams.
 Beware grantors that ask you to pay a large sum or sign up for some kind of subscription to access small business grants for women.

-Remember, it’s never a good idea to put all your eggs in one basket.
-In addition to grants, you should consider small business loans for women, venture capital firms, women-only business accelerators, and other funding options that might be relevant to you.
+Remember, grants are often highly competitive, so it’s a good idea to diversify your efforts to get funded.
+In addition to grants, consider small business loans for women, venture capital firms, women-only business accelerators, and other funding options that may be relevant to you.

 small business grants for women